-Besides all leaves don’t contain the equal and same nutrients.
-So, you need to collect different types of leaves for making better leaf mold and leaf compost.
+Besides, all leaves don’t contain the equal and same nutrients.
+So, you need to collect different types of leaves to make better leaf mold and leaf compost.

 Good leaves for leaf mold

-So, they take a shorter period of time around 12 months to turn into leaf mold.
-You can put them into mesh bin, wire bin or bagged them without shredding.
+So, they take a shorter period of time, around 12 months, to turn into leaf mold.
+You can put them into a mesh bin or wire bin or bag them without shredding them.

 - Pine and conifer leaves take a year to break down.
-But they need water and remixing the leaves once a month for breaking down.
+But they need water and remixing the leaves once a month to break down.

-In addition, they perform better when using as mulch and acid-loving plants.
+In addition, they perform better when used as mulch and acid-loving plants.

 Bad leaves for leaf mold

-Bad quality leaves contain higher in lignin and lower in calcium and nitrogen.
-These leaves take longer time to break down into leaf mold.
+Bad-quality leaves contain higher lignin and lower calcium and nitrogen.
+These leaves take a longer time to break down into leaf mold.

-- Deciduous shrubs, sycamore, horse chestnut, hawthorn, maple and magnolia leaves hold a lower level of nitrogen and calcium and higher in lignin.
+- Deciduous shrubs, sycamore, horse chestnut, hawthorn, maple, and magnolia leaves hold a lower level of nitrogen and calcium and are higher in lignin.

 They need 18-24 months to turn into leaf mold and also need shredding.

-- Eastern black walnut and eucalyptus trees contain natural herbicide that may prevent germination your garden seeds.
+- Eastern black walnut and eucalyptus trees contain natural herbicides that may prevent the germination of your garden seeds.

-- Holly, laurel, photinia, rhododendron, aucuba, bay and skimmia leaves also take a longer period of time to breakdown due to higher in lignin.
+- Holly, laurel, photinia, rhododendron, aucuba, bay, and skimmia leaves also take a longer period of time to break down due to higher lignin.

-So, you need to shred them, remix once a month and keep them moisten to turn into leaf mold faster.
+So, you need to shred them, remix once a month and keep them moistened to turn into leaf mold faster.

 # How to make leaf mold or leaf Compost

 Making leaf mold is the easiest and the lengthiest process of all gardening works.
-You only need a good amount of leaves and a garden wire bin as you required.
+You only need a good amount of leaves and a garden wire bin, as you require.

-Put all the collected leaves into the wire bin after shredding and cover the top with a large plastic paper, done!!!
+Put all the collected leaves into the wire bin after shredding and cover the top with a large piece of plastic paper; done!!!

 You see, this is super easy.

-Now, wait for at least two years for getting a perfect pile of leaf mold.
+Now, wait for at least two years to get a perfect pile of leaf mold.

-If you need a small amount of leaf mold put some leaves in the garbage or black plastic bag.
-Then create some holes on it and keep it under shade for two years.
+If you need a small amount of leaf mold, put some leaves in the garbage or a black plastic bag.
+Then create some holes in it and keep it under shade for two years.